weareinlog/inlog-maps/DOCUMENTATION.md

 #### Map.drawOverlay(type, options)

-Use this function to dray overlays on the current map
+Use this function to draw overlays on the current map